quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 `.npmrc` file in node or pwa projects points to resolve references from `nexus` registry.

-Whenever using npm-cli outside our network or, for some other unkown reason, `package-lock.json` could change this `resolved` key to point directly to npm's registry.
+Whenever using npm-cli outside our network or Nexus could not provide packages, `package-lock.json` may change his `resolved`s keys to point directly to npm's registry.

 As described in [documentation](https://docs.npmjs.com/files/package-locks.html), npm-cli tries to fetch from `resolved` first: